xanthium-enterprises/ATtiny2313-Quad-Motor-Controller-Board/README.md

 - The Programmer used is **"avrisp"**.
 - **Please change the  COM port number** in the MakeFile before compiling.

-###<a href ="http://www.xanthium.in/buy-atmel-avr-attiny2313-quad-motor-control-development-board-serial-rs485-interface">More details can be found here</a>.

 ##Repository Contents
 -------------------------------------------------------------------------------------------------------------------------------------